<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1008058222566041&amp;ev=PageView&amp;noscript=1">

 Prosecco west - 27 or 33 mls - Rolling hills

 Today we ride a clockwise loop in the western part of the Strada del Prosecco.
 We start by rolling down the Soligo River Valley for a few miles until we reach Solighetto, Soligo, and Farra di Soligo.
-We stop for a visit, explanation, and wine tasting at Marchiori winery.
-This winery is very small and run by three young siblings who not only have a great product but also a unique approach to prosecco.
-What we love about Marchiori is how informative the visit is and how much enthusiasm for the territory they have.
+We stop for a visit, explanation, and wine tasting at a small winery.

 The Benedictine abbey was founded at the beginning of the twelfth century to house the relics of Santa Bona (princess-saint from Egypt).
 The site is one of the places targeted during the Great War when the whole area of the Piave was a frontline.
 The abbey was important for its proximity to a rudimentary yet strategic bridge over the Piave River.